 1c.
-Composite - Quality Construct and Rationale: Total votes: 17; H-2; M-15; L-0; I-0 Rationale
+Composite - Quality Construct and Rationale: Total votes: 17; H-2; M-15; L-0; I-0

 - This composite measure, submitted for initial endorsement, estimates hospital risk-standardized site difference for five endpoints: (1) death from all causes, (2) stroke, (3) major or life-threatening bleeding, (4) acute kidney injury, and (5) moderate or severe paravalvular aortic regurgitation (PVL).
-The developers provided evidence for each outcome demonstrating actions a provider can take to achieve a change in the outcome. - The developer also noted that the threefold goals of this outcome measure were to benchmark performance for the purpose of quality-of-care monitoring, assist patients in their health care choices, and respond to CMS guidance. - The Standing Committee questioned why pacemaker was not included in the composite as one of the five endpoints.
-The developer explained that it decided which complications to include by modeling examining their correlation with Kansas City Cardiomyopathy Questionnaire (KCCQ) scores, which indicate patient quality of life.
+The developers provided evidence for each outcome demonstrating actions a provider can take to achieve a change in the outcome. - The developer also noted that the threefold goal of this outcome measure was to benchmark performance for the purpose of quality-of-care monitoring, assist patients in their healthcare choices, and respond to the Centers for Medicare & Medicaid Services' (CMS) guidance. - The Standing Committee questioned why pacemaker was not included in the composite as one of the five endpoints.
+The developer explained that it decided which complications to include by examining their correlation with KCCQ scores, which indicate patient quality of life.
 The developer then ranked the complications by correlation and included the five with the highest correlation.
 Pacemaker was much lower on the list than the five indicated endpoints. - The developer provided the distribution of site-specific composite scores based on TAVR operations performed between January 1, 2015, and December 31, 2017, from 52,561 records, from 301 hospitals (data sources is the TAVR registry).
-The developers reported the mean of -0.004, standard deviation of 0.037 and interquartile range (IQR) between -0.02 and 0.02. - The developer also provided disparities data for individual endpoints by race and ethnicity. - Some Standing Committee members made an argument for outcomes-based measures and cautioned that variability will not be as large as that seen in process measures, especially for a risk-standardized composite score. - The Standing Committee also noted that monitoring performance over time will be necessary to see whether the changes in the measure are meaningful as the distribution is tight.
-The Standing Committee questioned why the developer would not just use the KCCQ score directly as the outcome of interest for the measure. - The developer explained the challenge of combining hard outcomes, like mortality, with qualityof-life scores, such as patient experience.
+The developers reported a mean of 0.004, a standard deviation of 0.037, and an interquartile range (IQR) between -0.02 and 0.02. - The developer also provided disparities data for individual endpoints by race and ethnicity. - Some Standing Committee members made an argument for outcomes-based measures and cautioned that variability will not be as large as that which is seen in process measures, especially for a risk-standardized composite score. - The Standing Committee also noted that monitoring performance over time will be necessary to see whether the changes in the measure are meaningful because the distribution is tight.
+The Standing Committee questioned why the developer would not simply use the KCCQ score directly as the outcome of interest for the measure. - The developer explained the challenge of combining hard outcomes, such as mortality, with quality-of-life scores, such as patient experience.
 The measure is meant to be interpretable for sites. - The Standing Committee noted that it is yet to be determined how a site would respond to and improve upon an endpoint solely based on the KCCQ score. - The Standing Committee also raised concerns regarding the clinical consideration with using the KCCQ in a 30-day measure.
-They questioned whether there would be meaningful change in that period compared to six months or a year. - Despite the concerns raised, the Standing Committee agreed this is an important focus area of measurement and observed that the measure still has a performance gap and variation in results with room for improvement. - 2.
-Scientific Acceptability of Measure Properties: The measure meets the Scientific Acceptability criteria
+They questioned whether meaningful change would occur in that period compared to six months or a year. - Despite the concerns raised, the Standing Committee agreed that this is an important focus area of measurement and observed that the measure still has a performance gap and variation in results with room for improvement. - 2.
+Scientific Acceptability of Measure Properties: The measure meets the Scientific Acceptability criteria.